formlio/forml/docs/workflow.rst

 ========

 Workflow is the backbone of the ML solution responsible for holding all its pieces in the right place together.
-On the low level it is a *Task Dependency Graph* where edges represent data flows and vertices are the data transformations.
+On the low level, it is a *Task Dependency Graph* where edges represent data flows and vertices are the data transformations.

 ForML is providing a convenient API for defining complex workflows using simple notation based on two main entities:

 Operators
-    are high level pipeline macros that can be composed together and eventually expand into the task graph.
+    are high-level pipeline macros that can be composed together and eventually expand into the task graph.
 Actors
-    as the low level primitives forming the graph vertices.
+    as the low-level primitives forming the graph vertices.

 Each ForML workflow has dual *train* vs *apply* mode for implementing the specific scenarios of supervised learning.